Pranav-vasistha/Pranav-Vasistha/README.md

 # 💫 About Me:
-As an AI and Cybersecurity enthusiast with a focus on Python projects, I'm passionate about leveraging data for operational excellence.
+As an AI and Data Science enthusiast with a focus on Python projects and BI Tools, I'm passionate about leveraging data for operational excellence.
 In my role, I've implemented data-driven strategies to boost productivity, reduce costs, and enhance operational performance.
-My data science and analysis skills have allowed me to identify improvement areas and tailor solutions.<br>
+My data science and analytical skills have allowed me to identify improvements in campaigns and create custom-tailored solutions.<br>

 I'm committed to team empowerment, fostering a culture of innovation through mentorship and training.
-This has led to remarkable growth and consistently exceeding expectations.<br>
+This has led me to remarkable growth and consistently exceeding expectations of my Clients and Companies I worked with.<br>

 My leadership thrives on cross-functional collaboration, aligning efforts with company objectives and executing strategic plans, policies, and initiatives that directly contribute to success.
 I prioritize transparent reporting, ensuring accountability and sharing comprehensive reports with key stakeholders.<br>

-Proactive risk mitigation is a key focus, swiftly addressing operational issues to mitigate potential impacts and disruptions.<br>
+Proactive risk mitigation is a key focus, swiftly addressing operational issues to mitigate potential impacts and disruptions by setting up alerts on database operations and pipelines.<br>

-I'm experienced in KPI tracking and automation, using dynamic Google Looker Studio reports to enhance data-driven decision-making.
-Scripting has allowed me to automate tasks, resulting in substantial time and resource savings.<br>
+I'm experienced in KPI tracking and automation, using dynamic BI reports(looker,PowerBI,Tableau) to enhance data-driven decision-making.
+Scripting on Python, VBA and Google Appscripts have allowed me to automate tasks, resulting in substantial time and resource savings.<br>

 I've also created custom reports for department directors and team leads, facilitating performance oversight and data-driven decision-making.
-Additionally, I've developed a bot for alerting in case of pipeline breakdowns, enhancing task management.<br>
+Additionally, I've developed slack bots for multitude of reasons and functionalities.<br>

-Open to WFH contracts in AI, Cybersecurity, and data-related fields.
-I bring experience in project management, vulnerability identification, and Amazon cloud systems.
+Open to WFH contracts in data-related fields.
+I bring experience in project management, vulnerability identification, Amazon cloud systems, DBT, Warehousing, ETL and overall database management.
 Let's connect and collaborate on exciting data projects!

 ## 🌐 Socials: